ephos/PSSummit2024-PwshPipelines/0-Overview.md

-# PowerShell Module Pipeline
+# Overview

+This is an opinionated approach to publishing a module to the PowerShell Gallery.

 ---

-## Prerequisites
+## Pre-Reqs

-This assumes you have a PowerShell module already.
+1. This assumes you have a PowerShell module already.
-Ideally it should have the structure we want for this particular CI/CD pipeline.
+2. Ideally it should have the structure we want for this particular CI/CD pipeline.
+  a.
+Don't worry, we'll review the structure.
+  b.
 The structure will keep function files as their own _*.ps1_ files separated by public and private use.

-We'll review the structure.
+If you have a flat module, the concepts here will still work, but your `Pester` tests will need to be updated.

 ---

-What we need:
+So what is in play for what we're about to see?

-1. A PowerShell Module with the Correct Structure
+1. A PowerShell Module
 2. A Git repository in **Github**
-3. Steps to take with `PSScriptAnalyzer` and `Pester` to validate our code
+3. A PowerShell Gallery account and API key
+4. Our code validation process!!!
+  a.
+We're all using `PSScriptAnalyzer` and `Pester`...
+Right???
-4. Github actions to validate, and when ready, deploy our code to the PSGallery!
+5. Github actions to validate, and when ready, deploy our code to the PSGallery!

 ---